phaserjs/phaser/README.md

 * GamepadButton.justPressed and justReleased now correctly report if the button has just been pressed or released (thanks @padpadpad #1019)
 * TilemapParser.getEmptyData now correct adds an empty bodies array into layers.
 This fixes an issue where p2 couldn't convert a csv map into collision tiles (thanks @sru #845)
 * CocoonJS doesn't support mouse wheel events so they've been moved into a conditional check (thanks @videlais #1151)
+* ScaleManager window.resize handler would constantly dispatch enterPortrait and enterLandscape events on window resizing, regardless if it actually entered that orientation or not.

 ### p2.js 0.6.0 Changes and New Features